amalacrino/dandelion_microbiome/shotgun/process_data.md

 ### Remove duplicate reads

-We removed duplicate reads to avoid any interference with the pipeline below.
+We removed duplicate contigs to avoid any interference with the pipeline below.

 ```bash
 seqkit rmdup -s < new_file.fa > input.faa